Get all the latest data for Cluj-Napoca

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Romania Ministry of Foreign Affairs Romania's top-level official visa policy source We used it to confirm what visa categories exist.
-We clarified that buying property is not itself a visa category.
+Romanian Ministry of Foreign Affairs, long-stay visa The Ministry of Foreign Affairs explains Romanian visa categories.
+We used it to separate short stays from long-stay residence.
+We checked that property purchase is not a simple visa category.

 Make a profitable investment in Cluj-Napoca